retooth2/xenharmlib/doc/quickstart.rst

     1
     -1

-Sometimes you also want to examine notes in regards to their symbols.
+Sometimes you also want to examine notes with regard to their symbols.
 For this purpose, natural/accidental notations like UpDownNotation have three properties: One for the pitch class symbol, one for the natural class symbol, and one for the accidental: